caiiiycuk/js-dos-docs/Writerside/topics/DOS-Games.md

 **7.xx is the best option if your program is a plain DOS program**.

-> While you do not need to install Windows program, please use **7.xx** configuration.
+> While you do not need to install Windows programs, please use **7.xx** configuration.
-> This configuration compatible both with js-dos 7.xx and 8.xx.
+> This configuration is compatible with both js-dos 7.xx and 8.xx.
 >
 {style="note"}